The structure of a minimal $n$-chart with two crossings II: Neighbourhoods of $\Gamma_1\cup\Gamma_{n-1}$: Normal forms

 {\bf Case 3}: $\beta-\alpha\ge 3$.
 By Theorem~\ref{StITheorem2}, for each $i=1,2,3,4$ and $j=\alpha+1,\alpha+2,\cdots,\beta-2$, there exists an N-tangle $(\Gamma\cap D_i(j),D_i(j))$ with a label pair $(j,j+1)$ such that \begin{enumerate} \item[(i)] $A=(\cup_{i=1}^4 D_i)\cup( \cup_{i=1}^4\cup_{j=\alpha+1}^{\beta-2} D_i(j))$, \item[(ii)] $E_i=\cup_{j=\alpha+1}^{\beta-2} D_i(j)$ for each $i=1,2,3,4$, \item[(iii)] by Theorem~\ref{StITheorem1} for each $i=1,2,3,4$,\\ $ ||{\bf a}(\Gamma,D_{i+1})||= ||{\bf b}(\Gamma,D_i)||= ||{\bf a}(\Gamma,D_{i}(\alpha+1))||= ||{\bf b}(\Gamma,D_{i}(\alpha+1))||\\= ||{\bf a}(\Gamma,D_{i}(\alpha+2))||= ||{\bf b}(\Gamma,D_{i}(\alpha+2))||= \cdots= ||{\bf a}(\Gamma,D_{i}(\beta-2))||\\= ||{\bf b}(\Gamma,D_{i}(\beta-2))||$, here $D_5=D_1$. \end{enumerate} We define the {\it normal form} for the chart $\Gamma$ by $F(\Gamma)=$\\ $((n,\beta-\alpha,\alpha,\delta), (||{\bf b}(\Gamma,D_1)||, ||{\bf b}(\Gamma,D_2)||, ||{\bf b}(\Gamma,D_3)||, ||{\bf b}(\Gamma,D_4)||);\\ {\bf b}(\Gamma,D_1), $Index$(\Gamma,D_1(\alpha+1)), $Index$(\Gamma,D_1(\alpha+2)), \cdots, $Index$(\Gamma,D_1(\beta-2)), {\bf a}(\Gamma,D_2);\\ {\bf b}(\Gamma,D_2), $Index$(\Gamma,D_2(\beta-2)), $Index$(\Gamma,D_2(\beta-3)), \cdots, $Index$(\Gamma,D_2(\alpha+1)), {\bf a}(\Gamma,D_3);\\ {\bf b}(\Gamma,D_3), $Index$(\Gamma,D_3(\alpha+1)), $Index$(\Gamma,D_3(\alpha+2)), \cdots, $Index$(\Gamma,D_3(\beta-2)), {\bf a}(\Gamma,D_4);\\ {\bf b}(\Gamma,D_4), $Index$(\Gamma,D_4(\beta-2)), $Index$(\Gamma,D_4(\beta-3)), \cdots, $Index$(\Gamma,D_4(\alpha+1)), {\bf a}(\Gamma,D_1) ).$

-For example, the normal form for the 5-chart in Fig.~\ref{fig34} is\\ $((5,3,1,2),(8,9,8,7);\\ (1,3,4),(3,3,2),(2,3,3),(6,2);\\ (1,3,5),(2,3,4),(4,3,2),(2,3,3,1);\\ (2,4,2),(1,3,2,2),(1,2,4,1),(4,3,1);\\ (2,5),(2,3,2),(2,3,2),(5,2))$.
+For example, the normal form for the 5-chart in Fig.~\ref{fig-36} is\\ $((5,3,1,2),(8,9,8,7);\\ (1,3,4),(3,3,2),(2,3,3),(6,2);\\ (1,3,5),(2,3,4),(4,3,2),(2,3,3,1);\\ (2,4,2),(1,3,2,2),(1,2,4,1),(4,3,1);\\ (2,5),(2,3,2),(2,3,2),(5,2))$.

 We have the following: \begin{enumerate} \item[(1)] Let $\Gamma$ and $\Gamma^*$ be 2-crossing minimal charts.
 If $F(\Gamma)=F(\Gamma^*)$ and $\Gamma- {\rm Main}(\Gamma)= \Gamma^*- {\rm Main}(\Gamma^*)$, then the two charts are C-move equivalent. \item[(2)] There does not exist a 2-crossing $w$-minimal chart $\Gamma$ with $\alpha(\Gamma)-\beta(\Gamma)\ge 3$.
-Hence c-minimality seems to be good for classifying 2-crossing charts. \item[(3)] There does not exist a 2-crossing minimal chart representing a surface braid whose closure is a 2-knot \cite[Theorem 1.2]{TwoCrossingII}. \item[(4)] There exists a 2-crossing minimal 4-chart (see Figure~$1$ in \cite{4-chartShpere} and Fig.~\ref{fig30}(a)). \end{enumerate}
+We leave the proof for this fact as an easy exercise. \item[(3)] There does not exist a 2-crossing minimal chart representing a surface braid whose closure is a 2-knot \cite[Theorem 1.2]{TwoCrossingII}. \item[(4)] There exists a 2-crossing minimal 4-chart (see Figure~$1$ in \cite{4-chartShpere} and Fig.~\ref{fig31}(a)). \end{enumerate}

 But we do not know if there exists a 2-crossing $c$-minimal chart with $\alpha(\Gamma)-\beta(\Gamma)\ge 3$.

 \\ { $